Terminfo

 Terminfo is an archaic format still in use by many terminal applications to determine the capabilities of the terminal.
 Ghostty ships with its own terminfo entry to advertise its features.

-Ghostty uses the TERM
+Ghostty uses the TERM value of xterm-ghostty.

 Note